Please email or call Treetec for a free quote on Elm Leaf Beetle treatment in Melbourne and Victoria.

 Does injecting / drilling / micro injection hurt the tree?

 Absolutely.
-The degree of damage done depends on the age, species, location and condition of the tree.
+The degree of damage depends on the age, species, location and condition of the tree.
 Also the hole size, type and number of times it is injected.

 Is soil injection for Elm Beetle control bad for the environment?